rramaswamy2/csv-file-upload-spring-boot/README.md

 users will be able to access and retrieve the uploaded file data from mySQL DB using HTTP GET operation.
 HTTP GET will have a find all and find by ID operation.

-we also expose a HTTP DELETE by ID operation to remove erroneous or invalid records for reconciliation purpose.
+we also expose a HTTP DELETE by ID operation to remove old, outdated, obsolete, erroneous or invalid records for reconciliation purpose.

 a CSV parser utility is used from apache commons library to parse CSV file to get the CSV records and populate into a domain model object, and also a CSV printer utility is used to write model records to a byte array output stream and get the input stream to read this file.